tobice/flux-lumines/doc/making-of-lumines.md

 requestAnimationFrame(update);
 ```

 If you ever created a WebGL/OpenGL application, this should look very familiar to you.
+The `time`
+parameter passed to the update function is the current timestamp.
+The `Clock` utility is used to
+measure/calculate the elapsed time between individual ticks.

 ### Making the game deterministic